medcomdk/dk-medcom-carecommunication/input/pagecontent/index.md

 ##### Reply Message
 This simplified example describes how a reply to a CareCommunication shall be handled.
-When sending a reply to a received CareCommunication the reply shall contain the message segment(s), and the Provenance instance(s) from the previous message shall be included.
+When sending a reply to a received CareCommunication the reply shall contain the message segment(s) including message text, and the Provenance instance(s) from the previous message shall be included.
 The Provenance.entity.role shall be *revision* and Provenance.entity.what.reference shall contain a reference to the MessageHeader.id of the previous message as the reply is the based on a previous entity.
 Provenance.activity shall be *reply-message*, and the Communication.status is *unknown*.
 This is a reply to '1 - Simplified example of a new CareCommunication'.

 * [2 - Simplified example of a reply CareCommunication](./carecommunication/CCreplyMessage.svg)